 My magnet provider is K&J Magnetics.
 They have a broad selection of magnets, reasonable prices, and they ship next day.
 I couldn’t ask for more.

 Bottom line…I feel a great attraction to K&J Magnetics.

 One day I looked around and realized that I was working with 8 different thicknesses of Baltic Birch Plywood.
 1/64″, 1/32″, 1/16″, 1/8″, 3/16″, 1/4″, 3/8″ and 1/2″.
 Most commonly I am working with 1/32″, 1/16″, 1/8″, 3/16″, and 1/4″.
 I can purchase the 1/8″ and the 1/4″ locally, but must source the rest on-line.

 Being the spreadsheet geek that I am I compared prices at about 4 different sources.
 National Balsa stood out as the one that had the most reasonable prices, AND that stocked all the sizes.

 They also sell Balsa and Basswood, which I use in the armatures of my bipeds.

 And just to finish the wood story let me say when I need hardwood I use Poplar, which is available at the local Home Depot.
 And if I want a decorative hardwood I either work from my stash of Myrtlewood, Pecan, Maple, or Redwood.
 And if nothing there ignites my fancy I go to either my local Rockler or to TH&H and browse through their selection of woods.

 I am subscribed and I have expectations that Automata Magazine will find a solid base of subscribers and that it will be in existence for decades into the future.
 All of us in the automata community should go out of our way to support Automata Magazine.
 Information is a valuable commodity.

-Bottom line…I am pleased to recommend Automata Magazine.
+Bottom line…I am pleased to learn learn learn from Automata Magazine.

 VXB Ball Bearings